-I get a ton of emails from people wanting to be interviewed here which is great!
-One email recently leaped to my attention though.
-Ben Ford explained that while serving in the British Armed Forces as a Royal Marine he had learned to code with a laptop on a battleship with no internet.
-This as definitely a story I had to get out there! #noexcuses
+Ben Ford explained in an email that while serving in the British Armed Forces as a Royal Marine he had learned to code with a laptop on a battleship with no internet.
+This was definitely a story I had to get out there! #noexcuses

 Many thanks for the interview!
 So can you give an introduction for people who want to know more about you?